Most people are well acquainted with Tax Day, the day when everyone’s tax returns are due. But you may be less familiar with Tax Freedom Day.

 When is My State’s Tax Freedom Day?

 Every state in the U.S. has its own Tax Freedom Day.
-The calculation is similar to what is used to calculate the country’s Tax Freedom Day, but it does have a few slight variations.
+The calculation is similar to what is used to calculate the country’s day, but it does have a few slight variations.

 State with higher income and higher taxes see their tax income day fall later in the year.
-For instance, Alaska’s Tax Freedom Day falls on March 25.
-Whereas residents of New York and Washington D.C. don’t get to celebrate Tax Freedom Day until May 3.
+For instance, Alaska’s falls on March 25.
+Whereas residents of New York and Washington D.C. don’t get to celebrate until May 3.

 Knowing your state’s Tax Freedom Day is useful because it can help you determine your personal and business goals when it comes to your finances.
 The Tax Foundation has a complete breakdown of when each state reaches Tax Freedom Day.